-Most of these courses are taught in German; two or three per semester will be offered in English.
+Courses are taught in German and English.
 They are open to students from all academic fields, with a few courses being designed for students from Arts & Humanities, Social Sciences, and Cultural Studies.

-This program is based at the Institute of German and Dutch Languages and Literatures.
-For more information about the program, the specific courses and enrollment, please see: www.fu-berlin.de/en/studium/international/studium\fu/auslandssemester/Studienangebot-fuer-internationale-Gaststudierende
+Please see ,courses for exchange students" at www.fu-berlin.de/en/studium/international/studium_fu/auslandssemester/Studienangebot-fuer-internationale-Gaststudierende/